Mission, Beliefs, and Values

 Learning happens everywhere, and it happens best when children are immersed in authentic environments and situations, rather than through rote or forced instruction in rigid artificial settings.
 We take full advantage of the riches and resources available in New York City and the surrounding states.
 We hold many sessions in parks and farms, museums, factories, workshops, theaters, art studios and so on.
 We create partnerships with different educational and cultural organizations to provide and facilitate access to different events and resources.
 At least twice a week we invite visiting teachers who are professionals and educators specialized in fields that correspond to the children's interests to work with them.
 While the learning environment we create is natural, unwired, open-ended, dynamic, and flexible, it always adapts and adjusts to the interests of the students; Pono classrooms are generally unwired.
 Our youngest children have no screen time at Pono.
 Older students use technology when appropriate for a lesson or a project, for example, during coding classes or when doing research.

 Children and adults learn together and from each other, despite presumed or identified abilities, disabilities, challenges, and labels.
 All members of the Pono community work together on creating a fully inclusive learning environment that is free of attitudinal, structural and physical barriers that would hinder the full participation of its members in the community;

 The role of teachers is to nurture, guide, and support the interests and natural progress of the children.
 More importantly, they teach by example how to be socially conscious; how to pursue learning journeys; and how to live harmoniously in a community where one’s freedom ends when it interferes with the freedom of others.
-Our high teacher to child ratio and small-size groups ensure that each child gets the individual guidance and support she needs.
+Our low child to teacher ratio and small-size groups ensure that each child gets the individual guidance and support she needs.

 At Pono, personal development and participation in a community of kindness, respect, and inclusion are essential.
 In our daily operation, we value freedom not license, collaboration not competition, resolving conflict through council meetings not punishment.